cudoventures/cudos-builders/readme.md

 **<code>deploy-utils-testnet-private</code>** - deploys utils (explorer + faucet) to private testnet using <code>secrets.json</code> in the deployer's folder.

+## monitoring deployer

+The setup uses prometheus, grafana and cosmos-exporter to set up monitoring of the nodes of the network and to all the validators liveness in the network

+### List of npm commands regarding this deployer:

+**<code>deploy--monitoring-testnet-public</code>** - deploys the monitoring to the public testnet using <code>secrets.json</code> in the deployer's folder.

 # Setup docker (docker folder)

 This folder contains docker specific files organized by build-target.
 They are used in build processes in local development as well as in deployment builds.